Skip to content

 In addition to using the SlotLoader component, you can also define slots in your components, allowing other plugins to augment your components with their own content.
 This is useful when you want to provide a way for other plugins to extend your components.

-To define slots in your component, you can use the useComponentSlots hook, which is available globally (it is attached to the window object).
+To define slots in your component, you can use the useComponentSlots hook, which is available globally in the window.Whitebox object.
 This hook returns a Slot component that you can use to define default content, or render the content provided by the parent components.

 For example, if you wanted to define a slot in your component, you could use: